-Mindfulness and Character Strengths in Coaching is an eight-week course that runs from January 23 through March 17, 2017, with live classes held each Wednesday from 12:00 to 1:30 pm ET.
+Mindfulness and Character Strengths in Coaching is an eight-week course with live classes held weekly.
 Participants complete a final project that demonstrates the application of the course’s main principles.

 This course offers 17 ICF CCE units in Core Competencies and 3 ICF CCE units in Resource Development.

 - Core concepts of mindfulness

 - How autopilot mind is pervasive and normal, even among helping professionals, but can be improved